top of page

 • Larger upfront cash needed for down payments

-📊 Spokane Insight: As of September 2025, Spokane's median home price is $429,000, meaning a 20% down payment would be about $85,800—often achievable for repeat buyers or those with equity to roll over.
+📊 Spokane Insight: Spokane’s median home price is $430,000, meaning a 20% down payment would be approximately $86,000.
+This makes conventional loans a strong option for move-up buyers or those bringing equity from a previous home.

 FHA Loans in Spokane: Lower Barriers to Entry